Towards Verifying Nonlinear Integer Arithmetic: Wallace Tree Multipliers

-outputs only to rows $2j,2j+1$ of the next layer $l+1$'s tableau, we say that layer $l$ is \emph{row-friendly} up to its $k$-th row of adders.
-If layer $l$ is row-friendly up to its last, $h_l-1$-th, row of adders, we say that layer $l$ is \emph{row-friendly}. \end{definition}
+\begin{definition} For layer $\ell$ of a Wallace tree multiplier, if for each $j \leq k$, the outputs of $j$-th row of adders, $\{A_{\ell,i,j}\}_i$, map to and cover the rows $2j,2j+1$ of the next layer $\ell+1$'s tableau, we say that layer $\ell$ is \emph{row-friendly} up to its $k$-th row of adders.
+If layer $\ell$ is row-friendly up to its last row of adders, we say that layer $\ell$ is \emph{row-friendly}. \end{definition}

-\begin{lemma} In a Wallace tree multiplier, each layer $l \in [0,h-2]$ is row-friendly. \end{lemma}
+\begin{lemma} In a Wallace tree multiplier, each layer $\ell \in [0,h-2]$ is row-friendly. \end{lemma}

 In terms of the dot diagram in Figure~\ref{fig:wallaceDotDiagram}, this Lemma simply states that no two bits are connected with a line of slope greater than one.